Ancient Egyptian agriculture: Religion and agriculture

 In ancient Egypt, religion was a highly important aspect of daily life.
 Many of the Egyptians' religious observances were centered on their observations of the environment, the Nile, and agriculture.
 They used religion as a way to explain natural phenomena, such as the cyclical flooding of the Nile and agricultural yields.

 Although the Nile was directly responsible for either good or bad fortune experienced by the Egyptians, they did not worship the Nile itself.
 Rather, they thanked specific gods for any good fortune.
 They did not have a name for the river and simply referred to it as "River".
 The term "Nile" is not of Egyptian origin.

 Gods

 The Egyptians personified the inundation with the creation of the god called Hapi.
 Despite the fact that inundation was crucial to their survival, Hapi was not considered to be a major god.
-He was depicted as an overweight figure who ironically made offerings of water and other products of abundance to pharaohs.
+He was depicted as a figure with a large belly who made offerings of water and other products of abundance to pharaohs.
 A temple was never built specifically for Hapi, but he was worshipped as inundation began by making sacrifices and the singing of hymns.

 The god Osiris was also closely associated with the Nile and the fertility of the land.
 During inundation festivals, mud figures of Osiris were planted with barley.

+Agricultural Tools

+Ancient Egyptian agriculture relied on a variety of hand tools and animal-powered implements.
+Wooden plows, often drawn by oxen, were used to break and turn the soil before planting.
+Following plowing, workers used wooden hoes to loosen clumps of earth and prepare seedbeds.
+Sowing was typically carried out by hand, after which livestock might be driven across fields to press seeds into the soil.

+Harvesting was commonly performed using sickles fitted with flint blades.
+After harvesting, grain was threshed to separate edible kernels from stalks and then winnowed to remove chaff.
+Tomb paintings and archaeological discoveries provide evidence for the widespread use of these tools throughout different periods of Egyptian history.